starkbank/ecdsa-php/README.md

 ### Curves

-The module is wrapped around the builtin openssl functions, so all standar curves should be supported.
+The module is wrapped around the builtin openssl functions, so all standard curves should be supported.
 The default is `secp256k1`.

 ### Speed